optimizers/homebrew-cutest/README.md

 The `mastsif`, `maros_mezaros` and `netlib` formulae only install data files.

-The option `--without-single` will prevent the single precision library from being built.
 The last thing to do is to add all the requisite environment variables to our `~/.bashrc`.
 Each package provides a mini `bashrc` that contains the relevant definitions and can be sourced.
 They can all be sourced in one command:

-    for f in "archdefs" "mastsif" "sifdecode" "cutest"; do \
+    for f in "mastsif" "sifdecode" "cutest"; do \
       echo ". $(brew --prefix $f)/$f.bashrc" >> ~/.bashrc; \
     done